Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 The thrill of working closely with iconic African animals is a big draw for volunteers, and working at animal sanctuaries across Africa is a very popular volunteer choice.

-Before selecting a sanctuary programme and booking your flights, there are questions we urge all potential volunteers to ask about the facility and the animals you will be helping, to establish whether it has the ethical credentials that should be the backbone of any wildlife-focused volunteer programme.
+Before choosing a sanctuary programme and booking your flights, there are questions we urge all potential volunteers to ask about the facility and the animals you will be helping, to establish whether it has the ethical credentials that should be the backbone of any wildlife-focused volunteer programme.

 Projects are all-too-often far from ethically run, and many sanctuaries which promote animal handling or animal interaction are often on the bad side of that fine line between genuine and “no no no”.